Asymptotic domino statistics in the Aztec diamond

 converges weakly to the thinned Airy kernel point process with parameter $\alpha$.

 Next, consider a fixed $k\in(-a^{-1}(1+a^2)^{1/2},-a(1+a^2)^{-1/2})$.
-Let $\{y_j\}$ be the positions of the holes in the south domino process, i.e. the dual south domino process, at the southern boundary.
+Let $\{y_j\}$ be the positions of the holes in the south domino process, that is, the dual south domino process, at the southern boundary.
 The rescaled point process

-converges weakly to the thickened Airy kernel point process with parameter $\beta$.
+converges weakly to the thickened Airy kernel point process with parameter~$\beta$. \end{thma}